 Independent Professional Advice for Structured Settlement Factoring Transactions

-A few state structured settlement protection statutes throughout the United States require an annuitant to receive independent professional advice before selling the rights to their future structured settlement payments.
-Independent professional advice is required in some states to make sure that the annuitant (seller) receives a fair market value from the factoring company (buyer) and that the transaction is in the best interest of the selling party.
+Independent professional advice is required under the structured settlement protection acts of certain states before selling the rights to their future structured settlement payments, to make sure that the annuitant (seller) receives a fair market value from the factoring company (buyer) and that the transaction is in the best interest of the selling party.

-Receiving independent professional advice is usually in the best interest of the seller and is recommended for all individuals selling the rights to their payments.
-Making a decision to sell payment rights should be arrived at after a careful thought and examination.
-Acting without such advice may neither be in your best interest nor that of any potential buyer and could lead to your application not receiving the required judicial approval.
+Receiving independent professional advice is usually in the best interest of the seller and is recommended for all individuals selling the rights to their structured settlement payments.
+Making a decision to sell structured settlement payment rights should be arrived at after a careful thought and examination.
+Acting without such advice may neither be in your best interest, nor your dependents, nor that of any potential buyer and could lead to your application not receiving the required judicial approval.

 Independent professional advice can be provided by an attorney, accountant, financial planner or someone otherwise qualified to provide such advice.

 What States require Independent Professional Advice?

 Some settlement purchasers or factoring companies actually encourage structured settlement annuitants to seek independent professional advice even if not required by law, particularly in states like New York.
 From time to time we receive calls from new individuals who regretted having sold their structured settlement payment rights, or didn't shop around for the best deal when they did.
 The small cost of an IPA can provide additional piece of mind.

 Is a Structured Settlement IPA a Rubber Stamp?

 No, and it should not be.A Maryland lawyer who purportedly provided IPA services to a large number of Baltimore City MD lead paint victims with structured settlements found himself in hot water.
 See here and here.